th3oth3rjak3/CSharp.Made.Functional/docs/Examples.md

 ### Map, Filter, and Reduce
-In the previous example, we improved the function signature of the `TryFindTodoItem` method.
+In the example showing the `Optional` extension, we improved the function signature of the `TryFindTodoItem` method.
 Let's go a step further and find out how we can actually get the value of out an `Option` type using `Map`, `Filter`, and `Reduce`.
 The `Map` method performs mapping on the internal type that is wrapped by the `Option`.
 In the example, our internal type is a `TodoItem`.
 Below we use it to get the title using `Map` in the case that the `Option` is a `Some`.
 How do we represent a title if the `Option` is `None`?
 This is where `Reduce` comes in.
 We can supply an alternate value directly, or we can supply a function that returns an alternate value.
 The function approach is useful in cases where getting an alternate value might be computationally expensive.
 Finally, `Filter` is used to convert a `Some` to a `None` when the filter criteria evaluates to true.

 ```C# title="Program.cs" linenums="1" hl_lines="26-27 31-33 37 40"